 Connery exhibit on loan

-Exhibits on loan from other organisations include a staff record slip showing employment details for an Edinburgh milkman working for a co-operative society in the 1940s.
+Exhibits on loan from other organisations included a staff record slip showing employment details for an Edinburgh milkman working for a co-operative society in the 1940s.

 His name is Connery, Sean Connery — now earning millions from his career as a film star.